walker1461/loop-tech-eval/README.md

 ## Overview

-This project implements an end-to-end test suite using a data-driven approach.
+This project implements an end-to-end test suite for a project board web app using a data-driven approach.
 Test cases are defined in JSON and executed dynamically to reduce duplication and improve scalability.

 The tests validate task management functionality across different application views (e.g. Web and Mobile).